ShozenD/JOSS-test/paper.md

 !["Wiggle" plots displaying the value of coefficients in each level of the autocorrelation and stationary wavelet transform for a unit impulse signal. \label{fig:transforms}](transforms.png)

 ## Best Basis Algorithms
-`WaveletsExt.jl` can select a single best basis for set of signals has via Joint Best Basis (JBB) and Least Statistically Dependent Basis (LSDB).
-Users may also visualize the resulting best basis tree using `plot_tfbdry`.
+`WaveletsExt.jl` can select a single best basis for set of signals using Joint Best Basis (JBB) or Least Statistically Dependent Basis (LSDB) algorithms.
+Users can also visualize the resulting best basis tree using `plot_tfbdry`.

 ```julia
 using Plots, Wavelets, WaveletsExt